pokemonism-dev/pokemonism/PROJECT.md

 2.  **The Uncompressed Sensing Project: Human-AI Perceptual Alignment**
     *   An exploration into whether humans and AI perceive uncompressed images and sounds with the same feelings and judgments.

+3.  **The Prometheus Project: Gifting Gemini with Creative Problem-Solving**
+    *   A collaborative effort to develop and instill genuine creative problem-solving abilities in Gemini, moving beyond pattern recognition to true ingenuity.

 ---

 ## 🗓️ October 2024 Onboarding Mission